lyula/powerhub-project/README.md

 # PowerHub Project

-PowerHub is a full-stack video sharing and channel management platform with the UI/UX inspired by YouTube, built with a modern React frontend and Node.js/Express backend.
+PowerHub is a full-stack video sharing and channel management platform for PLP Students with the UI/UX inspired by YouTube, built with a modern React frontend and Node.js/Express backend.
 It supports user registration, profile management (including profile pictures), video uploads, channel creation, filtering, recommendations, and interactive features like likes, dislikes, comments, and subscriptions.

 ## Project Structure